 It was my husband who gave me the push and permission I needed to work on my mental health.
 “Forget about the debt.
 You need help,” he said, and that’s when I knew that no amount of money-saving tips would save or heal me.

 I started seeing a psychiatrist, ready to find help and healing for my inner demons.
 I was diagnosed with PTSD, depression, panic disorder and agoraphobia.
 Every single diagnosis felt like a new notch in my belt; I had earned this pain, and I finally had a reason for our mounting debt and the sense that I was drowning.

 Sitting across from my psychiatrist every week, I began to face the angst I’d covered over with printer ink.
 I grieved the untimely death of my brother.
 I stopped trying to stuff his death into a closet — which didn’t work anyway, because his absence seeped out under the cracks of the door and into my life.

 As I grieved and processed my trauma, I started writing about mental illness, and my experience; sharing the pain in a productive way helped me to make sense of everything.
 My own sage advice from the early writing days didn’t help me find financial security.
 What helped was finding ways to cope with a collection of mental health issues I had gathered like heavy rocks.

 There was a gift wrapped up inside of the pain — the ability to write again.
 This time my writing was honest and raw, and it helped dig us out of debt.
-In six months we managed to pay off 70 percent of our debt, and we hope to be debt-free by the end of 2019.
+In six months we managed to pay off 70 percent of our debt, and we hope to be debt-free.

 I was a personal finance writer, and a series of traumatic events led me down a path of debt and near-bankruptcy.
 The answer to my financial crisis wasn’t a book on money management or personal finance program; it was discovering the names of my mental illnesses, saying them aloud, and then finding a way to live with them.